wanyoike274/python-ml-scikit-learn/README.md

 # python machine learning using scikit-learn
-This repository contains machine learning projects done using Python and Scikit-learn library
+This repository contains machine learning projects done using Python and Scikit-Learn library